vmware-tanzu/cartographer/site/content/docs/development/reference.md

       templateRef:
         kind: ClusterDeploymentTemplate
         name: app-deploy
-      # a single resource that provides the location of information required for deployment,
+      # a single resource that provides the location (url and revision) of
-      # that is, url and revision.
+      # configuration required for deployment,
       # in a template, these can be consumed as:
-      #
-      # it can be consumed as:
       #
       #    $(deployment.url)$
       #    $(deployment.revision)$